when-of-python/catalogue/blog/content/string_theory.md

 Authors: Grant Paton-Simpson
 Summary: Python has multiple ways of working with strings depending on the task.
 For inserting strings into other strings, f-strings are the preferred solution, and it is worth learning a few techniques for zero padding, displaying numbers with thousand separators, percentages, and dates.

-What has your experience of working with strings, esepcially f-strings, been?
+What has your experience of working with strings, especially f-strings, been?
 Do you agree with this post?
 Do you disagree?
 Please comment below.

 Concatenation, Gluing, and Interpolation
 ========================================